quantiota/Raspberry-Pi-AI-Agent-Host/claude-code/README.md

 This configuration enables **true autonomous task execution** rather than limited, sandboxed demonstrations.

-## Security Guidelines

-For maximum isolation and reliability, it is recommended to run the Raspberry Pi AI Agent Host on **dedicated hardware** rather than sharing resources with other workloads.

-### Recommended Hardware

-For secure deployments, run the Raspberry Pi AI Agent Host on a **standalone development box** that is not shared with other production workloads.
+Run the AI Agent Host on dedicated, isolated hardware only.**

+Since AI agents have full system access, use a standalone development box that is not shared with other workloads or production systems.

-Suggested configurations:
+### Recommended Hardware Configurations

 **Edge / Low-Power Alternative**
 - Raspberry Pi 4 or Raspberry Pi 5 — suitable for IoT, field deployments, and lightweight agent tasks.